Rupture and Repair: Strengthening Relationships Through Conflict and Connection

 • Prevents resentment: Addressing issues early keeps them from becoming long-term wounds.

-Ruptures are not signs of a failing relationship—they’re opportunities!
+Ruptures are not signs of a failing relationship; they’re a natural byproduct of closeness with another person.
 When you handle them with care, moments of repair can deepen intimacy, strengthen trust, and remind both people that the bond is strong enough to withstand challenges.

-The goal isn’t to never rupture—it’s to always repair.
+The goal isn’t to never rupture; it’s to always take the time to repair.

 Previous